ErickRCampuzano/Amazing-Code-Base/Files, Folders and Collections on WorkDrive/Create WorkDrive Folder/readme.md

 # Create WorkDrive Folders

-This function will help you upload attachments to a record.
+This function will help you create folders on WorkDrive.

 # Instructions
 ### Creating Connection